saylesss88/nix-book/src/nix/hardening_NixOS.md

   active discussion within the NixOS community.
 There is a proposal to deprecate or remove it in future releases, as discussed in this:
   [Discourse thread](https://discourse.nixos.org/t/proposal-to-deprecate-the-hardened-profile/63081)
-  System administrators should monitor NixOS release notes and announcemnts for updates regarding this profile's status.

 - There is an open Pull Request regarding the above thread:
   [PR#383438](https://github.com/NixOS/nixpkgs/pull/383438)